jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 ![[thoughts/images/safe-operation.jpg]]

 Say that the largest sequence number we know of is 3.
 We receive an operation with sequence number 5.
 We know that we are missing the operation with sequence number 4.
-Can we still deliver it?
+Can we still deliver 5?

-The naive answer would be no, we should wait for the message with sequence number of 4 because we don't know if 5 depends on 4 or not.
+If 5 does not causally depend on 4, then we actually can still safely apply this operation.

 But we can't figure out this causality information from just sequence numbers alone.
 If an event A causes another event B to happen, then `a.seq < b.seq`.
 However, we **don't know the converse**.
 That is, if `a.seq < b.seq`, we cannot say that A caused B to happen.

 It turns out the fix for this is actually quite easy.
-As long as we have a unique way of identifying each operation, we can just send along a list of operations it causally depends on.
+As we have a unique way of identifying each operation, we can just send along a list of operations it causally depends on.
 That way, if we receive a message and we know we've received all of its causal dependencies, it should be safe to deliver.

 If we receive a message where we *haven't* received all of its causal dependencies, then we can add it to a queue so that when the message does get delivered, we can apply it afterwards.
 In the above example, if message 5 marked 4 as a causal dependency, it would wait until 4 was delivered before also applying 5.

-This means that as long as we declare the right causal dependencies, we can actually make certain things that don't seem commutative (like list operations) actually commute.
+This means that as long as we declare the right causal dependencies, we can make certain things that don't seem commutative (like list operations) actually commute.

 ### Intuition behind CRDTs
 Okay enough about theory, how do we actually go about making a CRDT?

 Let's survey what we have at our disposal so far (our assumptions):
-- We can reliably send messages that contain our operation between peers
+- We can reliably send messages between peers
 - We have a total ordering on the messages so we don't get any conflicts
-- We have some way of indicating causality
+- We have some way of indicating causal dependencies

 This gives us an ever-growing pile of messages that are deemed 'safe' to apply.
 Here is probably a good time to make a distinction between the data in the CRDT itself and the view of that data.